 Academic Division and the College at Wise.

-Severance benefits are designed to lessen the impact of involuntary separation by providing cash payments and continuing key benefits for a period of time.
-This policy describes severance benefits to eligible full- and part-time salaried University Staff Employees who have been involuntarily separated from University service under the terms of policy HRM-015, Layoff for University Staff Employees.
+Severance benefits are designed to lessen the impact of involuntary separation by providing cash payments and continuing key benefits for a specified period of time.
+This policy describes severance benefits to eligible full- and part-time salaried University staff employees who have been involuntarily separated from University service under the terms of policy HRM-015: Layoff for University Staff Employees.

-- created to complete a specific function or project within a defined period of time, and has a required system end date established at the time of hire or as subsequently extended; or
+- Created to complete a specific function or project within a defined period of time, and has a required system end date established at the time of hire or as subsequently extended.

-- funded wholly or in part from non-continuous or non-recurring funding sources (e.g., grants, donations, contracts, etc.) and contingent on the continued availability of funding, the cessation of which for any reason results in the abolition of the position.
+- Funded wholly or in part from non-continuous or non-recurring funding sources (e.g., grants, donations, contracts) and contingent on the continued availability of funding, the cessation of which for any reason results in the abolition of the position.

 University Staff Employees (University Staff):